jazzband/django-pipeline/docs/configuration.rst

   **Required**

   Is a tuple with the source files to be compressed.
-  The files are concatenated in the order it is specified in the tuple.
+  The files are concatenated in the order specified in the tuple.

 ``output_filename``